Low inflation? Nothing to worry about, Fed's George says

 That view is at odds with concern expressed by much of the Fed leadership over years of missing the central bank’s 2% inflation goal.

-George dissented on both of the Fed’s interest rate cuts this year, in July and September, to a current target range of 1.75% to 2.00%.

-Fed Chair Jerome Powell has described those reductions as an insurance policy against the effects of slowing global growth and rising trade uncertainty and says the broader economy is fundamentally “in a good place.”
+The Fed, which next meets Oct.
+29-30, is widely expected to lower rates at least once more this year.
+George said that while each meeting is a chance to rethink her stance, she made it clear that she is not committed to that plan.

 “Should incoming data point to a broadly weaker economy, adjusting policy may be appropriate to achieve the Federal Reserve’s mandates for maximum sustainable employment and stable prices,” George said.
-But with inflation currently very close to the Fed’s goal, she said, “trying to quickly return inflation to 2 percent by adjusting interest rates could require aggressive actions that would misallocate resources and create financial imbalances.”
+But “trying to quickly return inflation to 2 percent by adjusting interest rates could require aggressive actions that would misallocate resources and create financial imbalances.”

 Reporting by Ann Saphir; Editing by Dan Grebler